Observation of $\Omega(2012)^- \to \Xi(1530)\bar{K}$ and measurement of the effective couplings of $\Omega(2012)^-$ to $\Xi(1530)\bar{K}$ and $\Xi\bar{K}$: and distributions

-Throughout this Letter, when two uncertainties are given, the first is statistical and the second systematic.
-The coupling $g_3$ affects the $\Omega(2012)^-$ shape only around the $\Xi(1530)\bar K$ threshold.
-We do not have enough data to determine this parameter in the limited range where it has an effect, so its relative statistical uncertainty is much larger than those of the other two parameters of $m_{\Omega(2012)^-}$ and $g_2$.
+The values of $g_3$ and $g_2$ are The value of $g_3/g_2$ is Where two uncertainties are given, the first is statistical and the second systematic.
+The effective couplings essentially determine the width of the $\Omega(2012)^-$.
+The shape of the signal does not change greatly with $g_3$.
+Even if $g_3$ is very close to zero, the Flatt$\acute {\rm e}$-like function can still describe the $M(\Xi \pi \bar K)$ distribution in the data.
+We do not have enough data to precisely determine $g_3$ in the limited range where it has an effect, so its relative statistical uncertainty is much larger than those of $m_{\Omega(2012)^-}$ and $g_2$.

-Taking into account reconstruction efficiencies and the branching fractions of intermediate states, the branching fraction ratios are:
+The previous analysis found only $22\pm13$ signal events with a $\chi^2$ per degree of freedom of 37.3/12~\cite{032006}.
+The signal yield increases greatly with the new model.
+This supports that we now more accurately model $\Omega(2012)^- \to \Xi(1530) \bar K \to \Xi \pi \bar K$ and that the selection criteria and fit functions based on this model are reasonable.

+For comparison, we also fit the $M(\Xi^-\pi^+K^-)$ distribution using a Breit-Wigner function convolved with a Gaussian resolution function for the $\Omega(2012)^-$ signal shape, the same used in previous analysis~\cite{032006}.
+This fit function does not describe the data very well especially, in the $\Omega(2012)^-$ signal region.
+The $\chi^2$ per degree of freedom of the result of the fit is 16.2/12.
+In the fit using our new model, it is much smaller, 4.8/11.

+We also fit our new model to data selected with the previous mass requirement, $M(\Xi\pi)$ $\in$ $[1490,1530]$ MeV, shown in Fig.~\ref{cs2}, to demonstrate the improvement of the new mass requirement.
+We fix $m_{\Omega(2012)^-}$, $g_2$, and $g_3$ to the central values in equations~\ref{eq:add1} and~\ref{eq:add2}.
+The yield for $\Omega(2012)^-\to\Xi(1530)^0K^-\to\Xi^-\pi^+K^-$ is $212\pm53$ with a $\chi^2$ per degree of freedom of 23.0/14.
+The yield reduction is consistent with the 23\% loss expected from inspection of simulated data.